raydot/JavaScript30/readme.md

 How to build the sticky nav!
 Every web dev's dream.
 Todo: the logo does not animate when the navigation is restored.
 A few things didn't go the way Wes suggested.

+## 25 Event Capture, Propagation, Bubbling and Once

+Wes takes us through the basics of events propagation.

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.